raphaelmmachado/fla-maker/README.md

 - take screenshot of a component and copy to clipboard

 ### Biggest difficulty:
-- add new keys to object states
+- add new keys to object state